renansan/backtolastpoint/README.md

 ## Usage

-To get back you need a "Get Back to Last Point" button.
+To 'get back' you need a "Get Back to Last Point" button.
 For it:

 ````
 $(".get-back").backToLastPoint({